 - c.
 A reexamination mark or a deferred examination mark replaces the original final examination mark.
 The revised final grade is included in the computation of the GPA. - d.
-A reexamination mark or a deferred examination mark replaces the original final examination mark.
-The revised final grade is included in the computation of the GPA. - e.
-When a student has a deferred, incomplete or a missing grade, the GPA is not computed until a final grade is reported. - f.
-Grades of IN5 are counted as numeric grades of 0.00 in the computation of any GPA. - g.
-Grades of W (withdrew) are excluded from the computation of the GPA. - h.
-Grades of CR and NC are not included in the computation of any GPA. - i.
-Any GPA is rounded to the nearest decimal place using standard rounding rules - that is it is rounded up with a value of 5 or greater in the first nonsignificant place and rounded down with a value of 4 or less in the first nonsignificant place

-Types of Grade Point Averages: Faculties may use different averages for various decisions regarding academic standing, promotions, and graduation, as long as these have been approved by General Faculties Council.
-Such averages are descriptively labelled.
+When a student has a deferred, incomplete or a missing grade, the GPA is not computed until a final grade is reported. - e.
+Grades of IN5 are counted as numeric grades of 0.00 in the computation of any GPA. - Grades of W (withdrew) are excluded from the computation of the GPA. - g.
+Grades of CR and NC are not included in the computation of any GPA. - h.
+Any GPA is rounded to the nearest decimal place using standard rounding rules that is it is rounded up with a value of 5 or greater in the first nonsignificant place and rounded down with a value of 4 or less in the first nonsignificant place - Types of Grade Point Averages: Faculties may use different averages for various decisions regarding academic standing, promotions, and graduation, as long as these have been approved by General Faculties Council.
+Such averages are descriptively labelled. - a.
+Admission Grade Point Averages (AGPA) see Transfer from a Postsecondary Institution - b.
+Fall/Winter and/or Spring/Summer Grade Point Averages are reported on transcripts and is used by most Faculties to determine academic standing.

-- a.
-Admission Grade Point Averages (AGPA) see Transfer from a Postsecondary Institutions. - Fall/Winter and/or Spring/Summer Grade Point Averages are reported on transcripts and is used by most Faculties to determine academic standing. - Term Grade Point Average may be calculated at the end of Fall, Winter, Spring or Summer, and used to determine eligibility for reexamination (see Reexaminations). - d.
-Promotion and Graduation Grade Point Averages are Faculty specific and are defined in the Faculty sections of the Calendar.
+- c.
+Term Grade Point Average may be calculated at the end of Fall, Winter, Spring or Summer, and used to determine eligibility for reexamination (see Reexaminations). - d.
+Promotion and Graduation Grade Point Averages are Faculty specific and are defined in the Faculty sections of the Calendar. - e.

-e.
 Faculty Grade Point Average (FGPA): The Faculty Grade Point Average (FGPA) is a cumulative measure of a student's grade points obtained while registered in a Faculty in all years and terms, including Spring/Summer.
 FGPA is a weighted average obtained by dividing the total grade points earned by the total units of course weight attempted.
 The FGPA is currently used by the Faculty of Arts.